About the Americana Festival

 At the request of the Chamber of Commerce, the following year, the Kiwanis Club of Centerville assumed control of the Americana Festival Corporation.
 The members of the Kiwanis Club were the sole operators of the festival through 1988, except for the family run which was sponsored by the Noon Optimist Club.
 In an attempt to involve more of the community in the festival's operation in 1988, non-Kiwanians were allowed to become members of the organization and participate in its operation and management.

 The festival is funded by significant contributions from both the city and township governments and by cash and in-kind donations from area businesses and institutions.
-The festival now includes a mile long, 90-minute parade with more than 100 units, a street fair with more than 300 arts and crafts booths, an antique and classic car and truck show which attracts more than 150 vehicles, a special cost-free area just for children at Benham's Grove, a scholarship program, a 5K family run with more than 1,200 runners of all ages and physical abilities participating, entertainment and fireworks.
+The festival now includes a mile long, 90-minute parade with more than 100 units, a street fair with more than 300 arts and crafts booths, an antique and classic car and truck show which attracts more than 150 vehicles, a special cost-free area just for children at the Park District's Activity Center, a scholarship program, a 5K family run with more than 1,200 runners of all ages and physical abilities participating, entertainment and fireworks.

 The City of Centerville, the Washington Township Recreation Center, the Centerville-Washington Park District and the Centerville-Washington Township Historical Society sponsor several additional activities.
-The festival is capped off with entertainment and fireworks at the Centerville High School football stadium.
+The festival is preceded the night before with entertainment and fireworks at the Centerville High School football stadium.